 I hope these tips were of great use to you, and I wish you great success in all of your writing endeavours.

-As always, happy writing folks!Follow me to stay up to date with my writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
+As always, happy writing folks!Follow us to stay up to date with our writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
 Got any questions/inquiries?
 Hit that little email icon and send them over.